7 Ready-Made Google Ads Headline Formulas to Make Your Life Easy

 The message is not to copy, but to regurgitate like a bird feeding its chick.
 (That was a gross analogy.
 Apologies if you’re eating while reading this.)

-When starting with AdWords ad copy, keep it simple and direct, making it easier to go down initially—especially for bottom of the funnel queries where someone already has urgency and is expressing strong purchasing intent.
+When starting with Google ad copy, keep it simple and direct, making it easier to go down initially—especially for bottom of the funnel queries where someone already has urgency and is expressing strong purchasing intent.

 Super simple and actionable.
 Keyword + benefit.